-- 7.7.1 Head Teacher will liaise closely with Managers and from the outset, where an employee is suspected of being involved in bribery or corruption in accordance with agreed liaison protocols.
+- TheHead Teacher will liaise closely with Managers and from the outset, where an employee is suspected of being involved in bribery or corruption in accordance with agreed liaison protocols.
 The Head Teacher is responsible for ensuring the appropriate use of the Trust's Disciplinary Procedure.
-The Head Teacher will consult Educational Personnel Management (EPM) and shall advise those involved in the investigation in matters of employment law and in other procedural matters, such as disciplinary and complaints procedures.
-Close liaison between the Police and EPM will be essential to ensure that any parallel sanctions (i.e. criminal and disciplinary) are applied effectively and in a coordinated manner. - 7.7.2 EPM will take steps at the recruitment stage to establish, as far as possible, the previous record of potential employees as well as the veracity of required qualifications and memberships of professional bodies, in terms of their propriety and integrity.
-In this regard, temporary and fixed term contract employees are treated in the same manner as permanent employees. - 7.7.3 EPM will ensure that applicants are vetted before they are employed to ascertain, as far as is reasonable, that they are the type of person who is likely to comply with the Trust's Anti-Bribery Policy.

-7.7.4 New joiners will be bound by a contractual obligation in the employment contracts not to engage in bribery as defined in the Anti-Bribery Policy.
+The Head Teacher will consult its HR Provider (currently Educational Personnel Management (EPM)) and shall advise those involved in the investigation in matters of employment law and in other procedural matters, such as disciplinary and complaints procedures. - Close liaison between the Police and EPM will be essential to ensure that any parallel sanctions (i.e. criminal and disciplinary) are applied effectively and in a coordinated manner. - EPM will support the Trust HR team in taking steps at the recruitment stage to establish, as far as possible, the previous record of potential employees as well as the veracity of required qualifications and memberships of professional bodies, in terms of their propriety and integrity.
+In this regard, temporary and fixed term contract employees are treated in the same manner as permanent employees. - New joiners will be bound by a contractual obligation in the employment contracts not to engage in bribery as defined in the Anti-Bribery Policy.